Helpful College TermsStudent Success Center

 Grade Point Average (GPA)

 Sometimes referred to as the cumulative grade point average, the GPA is a calculation of the college student’s overall grade average on a 4-point scale with an A equal to 4.

 Hall directors oversee the resident assistants and are responsible for managing the overall well-being of the residence hall.
 Hall directors often live in an apartment in the residence hall.

-Classes are in session the day before a break begins; every effort should be made to avoid absences during class session or final exams.
+Classes are in session the day before a break begins; every effort should be made to avoid absences during class sessions or final exams.

 Provides assistance with computer and internet software and hardware issues.
-The office is in lower level of Hendrickson Center; phone: 507-457- 7800.
+The office is in the lower level of Hendrickson Center.
+You can also call 507-457- 7800.